torvalds/linux/Documentation/process/kernel-docs.rst

       :Keywords: glossary, terms, linux-kernel.
-      :Description: From the introduction: "This glossary is intended as a brief description of some of the acronyms and terms you may hear during discussion of the Linux kernel".
+      :Description: From the introduction: "This glossary is intended as a brief description of some of the acronyms and terms you may hear during discussion of the GNU/Linux kernel".

-    * Title: **The Linux Kernel Module Programming Guide**
+    * Title: **The GNU/Linux Kernel Module Programming Guide**

       :Author: Peter Jay Salzman, Michael Burian, Ori Pomerantz, Bob Mottram, Jim Huang.